 The ice cream we have at home is the one food category in which he doesn’t feel like he is missing out.
 He has enjoyed 10+ flavors and hasn’t experienced any reactions.

-Thank you, Ben & Jerry’s Ice Cream for making ALL of your flavors without palm oil or ANY palm oil derivatives.
+Thank you, Ben & Jerry’s Ice Cream for making ALL of your flavors without palm oil.

 I will never be able to convey what it means to not have to watch, not have to worry, and not have to wonder what’s safe and if he will get sick.